ashrae27/scripts/README.md

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the file system and system metrics.
 - _TODO: What does Filebeat watch for?_
 - _TODO: What does Metricbeat record?_
+- Firebeat watches for the log files, locations, and information.
+- Metricbeat record metrics and statistics that it collects and ships them to the output.

 The configuration details of each machine may be found below.
 _Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.